Counting Down to Retirement

 At any rate, we’re moving forward and the countdown is on.
 I know we need to make some big decisions.
 Since I know many of you baby boomers are in the same boat, I’m sharing some of the actions we’re taking.
 Keep in mind, I’m not a financial planner and am not including steps you personally may need to take before retiring.

-The following list is not a comprehensive one, just some of our thoughts as we plan for the future.
+The following list is not a comprehensive one, just some of our thoughts as we are counting down to retirement and planning for the future.

 Doing the Math

 Our first step was to check out what our social security benefits will be if we start taking it in a year.
 If you want to check your online account to review how much your benefits will contribute to your retirement income, click this link.